dsolesvik/library/docs/aerodrome/muscat/gmp.md

 | 08L    | MURMA1N |
 | 26R    | ITLAK1N |

 The initial climb is 3000ft in all cases.
-When a radar controller is online, aircraft will receive radar vectors e route after MURMA or ITLAK respectively.
+When a radar controller is online, aircraft will receive radar vectors enroute after MURMA or ITLAK respectively.
 Thus, it is wise to know that if aircraft are departing on UNICOM, they will be responsible for self-vectoring themselves to join their cleared airway.

 ## 2.3 Departure clearance
 ### 2.2.1 General